 When you first get to the campground, you may think it is the typical national park campground, and it is in a several ways.
 However, this campground has a little-known area that many people ignore.
 First of all, the campsite we stayed in was spacious and had a fire ring.
-It didn’t have electricity and water, but it was large enough to put a really large tent for my best friend and me.
+It didn’t have electricity and water, but it was large enough for my best friend to put up his monster tent.
 The bath house does not have showers, but they are more than adequate for primitive camping.
 The campground is located in an area of the Great Smoky Mountains National Park that has the Little River through it, so you have the sounds of the creek at night.
 You can gather wood for your campfire, but you cannot transport firewood into the campground unless it has been certified and sealed in plastic.
 If you are not tubing or fishing in the river, you can travel a few miles to explore Cades Cove.
 However, next to the campground, there is the little-known area I mentioned earlier.
 I found it fascinating and lots of fun to explore.
 It is a ghost town, which began as a logging town.
 In the early 1900s, it became a resort, and from what I understand, many of the residents were from eastern Tennessee.
 Some of the buildings have been restored, but most of them are deteriorating quickly.
 We were able to go inside most of the buildings, but you have to be careful.
 You are not allowed to go into the some of them, which have signs and are dangerous.
 However, just to walk down the streets among the buildings is a beautiful sight, especially in the fall.
 The last thing I heard is that they are going to raze most of the buildings.
 Overall, Elkmont Campground is a peaceful place to stay with a lot of history.
+It is also close to another popular area of the national park--Cades Cove.
 My advice would be to plan ahead since this campground can fill up during peak season.
 It is the largest campground of the Smokies, if I understood correctly, but campers come from all over the United States to stay here.

 I discovered this campground along Hwy 276 on the way to Shining Rock, and I’m glad I did.
 Although it seems like it’s only for RVs, it does have a section for tents.
 Most of the campground appears to be permanent sites, and there are several mailboxes within the campground.
 While speaking to Sherrie(the host), she told me where the tent sites were.
 There was at least one overflow site that did not have water and electricity.
 That would be good for tent campers that don’t require water and electricity, but it also is great for having more privacy since it is a couple of hundred feet before you get to the first RVs.
 The tent site where I was had a concrete picnic table, a fire pit, a small tent pad, and a trash can a few feet away.
 These tent sites are between the small pond and the East Fork Pigeon River.
 There is nothing better than sleeping beside a whitewater river like this and listening to it all night.
 Even in the summer, you need to take a warm sleeping bag since this campground is in the mountains next to a small river.
 I’ve made the mistake before of thinking the nights wouldn’t be cold during the summer.
 I was wrong.
 The tent pads are small, but you are only allowed one tent and up to four people per site anyway.
 Do not plan on taking an extremely large tent(such as a 10’ x 18’).
 You can go swimming in the pond, and there is even a diving platform; but you cannot fish in it.
 The bath house was small, but it was clean and well-maintained, and the laundry was in the same building.
 The walk from the tent site to the bath house is a short walk; just don’t sleep walk to it and fall into the pond.
 Beside one of the bath houses, there is a place to play horse shoes.
 Most people who are temporary campers come to this area for the Blue Ridge Parkway, the trails, and the waterfalls, which is short drive.
 Another activity is volleyball, and there is a dartboard at the pavilion, so if you are not fishing in the river or travelling to the Blue Ridge Parkway, there are other activities at your fingertips.
 Sherrie was very hospitable, and the campground is well worth a visit.